AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 ### 4.5 Payload Structure

 The smallest high-level syntax unit in AV1 is the OBU.
-All AV1 bitstream structures are packetized in OBUs.
+All [AV1] bitstream structures are packetized in OBUs.
 Each OBU has a header, which provides identifying information for the contained data (payload).

 The payload contains a series of one or more OBU elements.
 The design allows for a combination of aggregation and fragmentation of OBUs, i.e., a set of OBU elements in which the first and/or last element is a fragment of an OBU.

 The length field is encoded using leb128.
-Leb128 is defined in the AV1 specification, and provides for a variable-sized, byte-oriented encoding of non-negative integers where the first bit of each (little-endian) byte indicates whether or not additional bytes are used in the representation (AV1, Section 4.10.5).
+Leb128 is defined in [AV1 video codec][AV1], and provides for a variable-sized, byte-oriented encoding of non-negative integers where the first bit of each (little-endian) byte indicates whether or not additional bytes are used in the representation ([AV1 video codec][AV1] Section 4.10.5).

 Whether or not the first and/or last OBU element is a fragment of an OBU is signaled in the aggregation header.
 Fragmentation may occur regardless of how the W field is set.

-The AV1 specification allows OBUs to have an optional size field called obu_size (also leb128 encoded), signaled by the obu_has_size_field flag in the OBU header.
+[AV1 video codec][AV1] allows OBUs to have an optional size field called obu_size (also leb128 encoded), signaled by the obu_has_size_field flag in the OBU header.
 To minimize overhead, the obu_has_size_field flag SHOULD be set to zero in all OBUs.

 The following figure shows an example payload where the length field is shown as taking two bytes for the first and second OBU elements and one byte for the last (N) OBU element.